 About

-promote, and enhance Brickhurst Farm, Hastings
+protect, promote, and enhance Brickhurst Farm,

-open space.
+community open space.

-The Trust adapted from earlier permaculture projects at Brickhurst
+The Trust adapted from earlier permaculture projects at Brickhurst Farm

-Farm - commenced by Peter Mann, and which spawned the Permaculture
+- commenced by Peter Mann, and which spawned the Permaculture

 Association (GB).

-The Trust was established and the Farm purchased as a result
+The Trust was established and the Farm purchased as a result of a court

-of a court order obtained in 2000.
+order obtained in 2000.

-The Trust retains 'the Farm' for
+The Trust retains 'the Farm' for posperity and cannot sell it.

-Apart from being an important refuge for some wildlife species,
+Apart from being an important refuge for some wildlife species, in an

-there for everyone locally, or further afield to appreciate
+locally, or further afield to appreciate and enjoy escaping to.
+It is

-noisy, and artificial city; but also a natural, living, dynamic,
+an oasis away from a polluted, noisy, and artificial city; but also a

-to play and grow-up in.
+grown-up kids!) to play and grow-up in.

 With

-help from volunteers both far and wide, the Trust and its
+help from volunteers both far and wide, the Trust and its predocessors

-but the Trust also wants to encourage natural regeneration,
+small-scale farming methods (permaculture) but the Trust also wants to

-which you can see taking place.
-There is also much woodland
+encourage natural regeneration, which you can see taking place.
+There

-management, much of the wooded area is managed as a copse,
+is also much woodland management, much of the wooded area is managed as

-as it has been for centuries.
+a copse, as it has been for centuries.

 |

-Get involved!
+Get

-Everyone
+Everyone is welcome

-is welcome to be involved in the Trust's work, and
+to be involved in the Trust's work, and to contribute to our projects.

 Volunteers are welcome - please enquire, we can also